 This voluntary project could only be undertaken with sponsorship.
 We are extremely grateful to S+P Architects, the international sports and leisure architects, for their support.

 Welcome to The Sports Leisure Legacy Project

-The project will record the history of the development of the UK community sports & leisure centre and the recreation management profession it initiated.
+The project records the history of the development of the UK community sports & leisure centre and the recreation management profession it initiated.

 The first purpose-built UK sports centre for the community opened in Harlow in 1959 and there are now over one thousand centres in the country.
 The centres continue to make a significant contribution to the social, sporting and recreational lives of communities.
 In developing the story, project leaders are in touch with some of the earliest centre managers and many others across the decades.